Lutomiersk

 The town has an approximate population of 2,000.

 History

 Lutomiersk was granted town rights in 1274 by Duke Leszek II the Black from the Piast dynasty.
+It was a private town, administratively located in the Szadek County in the Sieradz Voivodeship in the Greater Poland Province of the Kingdom of Poland.

 During the German occupation of Poland (World War II), in 1940, the occupiers carried out expulsions of Poles, who were placed in a transit camp in Łódź, and then deported to the General Government in the more eastern part of German-occupied Poland, while their houses and farms were handed over to German colonists as part of the Lebensraum policy.
 A local Polish teacher was among the victims of a massacre of Poles from the region perpetrated by the Germans in 1939 in nearby Łagiewniki (present-day district of Łódź).

 Transport

 Lutomiersk has a tram connection to Łódź via Konstantynów Łódzki.
 This is line 43 going every hour and supported by "MPK Lodz".
 There are also 2 bus lines: Łódź (Independence Square) - Konstantynów Łódzki - Lutomiersk and Pabianice - Lutomiersk.